MystenLabs/sui/doc/in-progress/sui-wallet-with-ledger.md

 You can view the balance for an account in Sui Wallet on the **Coins** tab.
 The coins and SUI stake displayed are for only the selected account address.
 To view the balance for a different account address, select the account from the drop-down list near the top of the wallet.

-To view the coins and tokens in your account you imported from your Ledger device, select an account that displays *LEDGER* next to it.
+To view the coins and tokens in your account that you imported from your Ledger device, select an account that displays *LEDGER* next to it.
 To view the NFTs for the account, click the **NFTs** tab in Sui Wallet.

 ## Receive digital assets using Sui Wallet